Pork Jerky Recipe

 As with any other jerky, there are a few tips that will help perfect your pork jerky:

 - You can use the oven.
 I mentioned making jerky in the oven above, but it bears repeating.
 You do not have to have a dehydrator.
-Follow the instructions in how to make jerky in the oven.
-Typically, that will involved laying your marinated pork strips on cooling grids and/or cookie sheets, and propping your oven door open.
+Follow the instructions on how to make jerky in the oven.
+Typically, that will involve laying your marinated pork strips on cooling grids and/or cookie sheets and propping your oven door open.

 Gather your ingredients: